 Zevo Insect Sprays

-Recently Zevo added insect sprays to their pest control product line-up, and I actually did receive some media samples to try out so stay tuned for a review soon.
+Recently Zevo added insect sprays to their pest control product line-up, and I actually did receive some media samples to try out.

 The sprays are powered by “natural science” and not by harmful chemicals, according to Zevo’s website.
 With spring around the corner, I know we’ll get to use the insect sprays by Zevo quite a bit.